U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Know Before You Go

-Fire Restrictions: Hollister Field Office annually implements a fire season vehicle use restriction.
+Fire Restrictions: Central Coast Field Office annually implements a fire season vehicle use restriction.
 Beginning April 15, the annual grasslands of the Panoche, Tumey, and Ciervo Hills are closed to vehicle use with some authorized exceptions.
 The vehicle use restriction is usually lifted around the middle of October.

 There are no BLM Public Lands administered by the Hollister Field Office within 150 miles of San Francisco that are publicly accessible for target shooting.
 We suggest visiting the National Shooting Sports Foundation website to find a range that is open to the public or visit the Santa Clara County Field Sports Park Shooting Range in San Jose that is managed by the County of Santa Clara.